Nicolas-Latte/GANVC/README.md

 See: 0_Herbivory.R

 ## Study R Scripts
-The entire process, including data preparation, model training, validation and evaluation, and mapping, was performed using the other R scripts: from 1_MAIN.R to 8_Illustration.R.
+The entire process, including data preparation, model training, validation and evaluation, and mapping, was performed using the R scripts from 1_MAIN.R to 8_Illustration.R.
 The names of the scripts are self-explanatory.
 The main script is 1_MAIN.R, which calls the others.